eformat/rainforest-docs/4-aiml-demos/10-fraud-detection.md

 ## 𝌭️ Fraud Detection
-## Use a model to recognize fraud detection
+## Create a model to recognize fraud detection
 > learn howto to recognize fraud detection from a synthetic dataset

 1. We can use the instructions here in our environment - https://github.com/OpenShiftDemos/rhods-fraud-detection